Dominaezzz/kotlin-sqlite/README.md

 ## Notes

-* Only tested on WSL and Windows but should work on Linux and Mac.

 * The bindings are not final, nicely wrapping SQLite's C API is a WIP.

 * Contributions are welcome.